đź‘€ Get a glimpse of Kirby 5 Learn more

 Language scope

-In multi-lang installations, you can set a language scope for the route:
+In multi-lang installations, you can set a language scope for your routes:

 return [